MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 5: Add additional user accounts (optional)<a name="user-accounts"></a>

 You’ll need to create a user account for anyone you assign a license to.
 Create a new user account for anyone on your team who will use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
-You create user accounts in the Microsoft 365 Admin Center, and then assign licenses to those users.
+You create user accounts in the [!include[cc-microsoft](../includes/cc-microsoft.md)] 365 Admin Center, and then assign licenses to those users.

 ### Add a user account